farukustunel/bitirmetezi/src/Results.rst

      - 135
      - 36

-But, this results can be interpereted wrongly.
-Because, we do not know the answers of following questions.
+But, these results can be interpreted wrongly.
+Because we do not know the answers of the following questions.

-1. Are the mapped reads seperated whole genome?
+1. Are the mapped reads separated the whole genome?
 2. Are the reads only mapped with particular regions of reference plasmid?

-The breadth of coverage results can gives us the answers of questions listed above.
+The breadth of coverage results can give us the answers of questions listed above.

 .. list-table:: Top 5 Best Candidates
    :widths: 25 25 25